 What Is the Best Way for My Child to Learn Coding?

-Many developers have thought of developing apps for the younger generation to get introduced to coding.
+Many developers have thought of developing apps for the younger generation to introduce them to coding.
 These apps have been designed in different styles, each using a creative idea to make coding’s learning process as intuitive as possible for children.
-But there’s still an important difference between a 9-year-old child and a 15-year-old teenager; they need separate coding apps.
+But there’s still an important difference between an app that teaches programming to 9-year-olds and 15-year-old teenagers; they need separate coding apps.
 So here are a few of the best coding apps for each age range you can find on the market.